Saint Patrick Wapella

 Please pray for...

-Sue Brown, Bethany Finnigan, Beth Fryman, Millie Humes, Mark Kingery, Randie Livingood, Bryan Lonergan, Jen Lonergan, Dan Millman, Joan Morris, Rick Orthen, Paul Parsons, Betsy Perring, Francis & Danna Powers, Marilyn Quaid, Gary Riegel, Lawrence Toohill, John Leo Walsh, and all our parishioners dealing with illness or health conditions.
+Jeanie Andrews, Sue Brown, Beth Fryman, Millie Humes, Bethany Finnigan Jackson, Randie Livingood, Bryan Lonergan, Jen Lonergan, Dan Millman, Joan Morris, Judi Omahana, Paul Parsons, John & Betsy Perring, Francis & Danna Powers, Marilyn Quaid, Gary Riegel, Lawrence Toohill and all our parishioners dealing with illness or health conditions.

 Priestly Vocations